OhadR/authentication-flows-js/README.md

 an example for a client-app can be found [here](https://github.com/OhadR/authentication-flows-js-app).

+## `body-parser`

+According to https://www.digitalocean.com/community/tutorials/use-expressjs-to-get-url-and-post-parameters, the client-app MUST use body-parser in order to be able to parse the body params.
+Thus, the `authentication-flows-js` can use:

+        debug(`createAccount requestBody ${req.body}`);

 ## dependencies

 * `crypto-js` - to encrypt user's password. and to encode verification emails that are sent to users.